JunyuKuang/ExtendedEdges/README.md

 # ExtendedEdges
-A simple and easy way to play with `safeAreaLayoutGuide` and keep your custom views layout properly on iPhone X.
+A simple and easy way to keep your custom views layout properly on iPhone X.

 Demo video: [YouTube](https://youtu.be/Wp9C1b0r3BA)